annapanana/gfti_v3/README.md

 - [x] Confirm postcard still sends and troubleshoot if needed
 - [x] Clear out postcard data when user starts flow from start
 - [x] Create basic api template that accepts image

-<h3>Future Features</h3>

-- [ ] Make postcard dimensions in front end the same aspect ratio as cards that are sent (3x4)
-- [ ] Default formatting of postcard image should fill full postcard back
-- [ ] Give user the ability to adjust the image position
-- [ ] Save postcard message to postcard back
-- [ ] Design postcard back
-- [ ] Let the user pick the color of the postcard back
-- [ ] Let the user specify a message on postcard front
-- [ ] Stripe Payments gate before postcard send

-<h3>Ongoing</h3>
-- [ ] Better error detection and display relevant info to user